ZsemberiDaniel/KoYDo/README.md

 #### <a name="YoutubeDLSaveProperties"></a>YoutubeDLSaveProperties
 It has never been easier to define console parameters!
 This class does all the heavy lifting for you and contains the most common parameters for youtube-dl.
-Even if the stupid developer did not think that a parameter was necessary you can add them yourself next to the already existing ones.
+Even if the stupid developer did not think that a parameter was necessary you can add them yourself next to the already defined ones.

 There are two parameters that are mandatory: urlOrId (which video to download) and savePath (where to save the video).
 If you want to download the video only with these parameters you can do so... but there are so many other parameters to choose from, so why would you?